SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 > [!IMPORTANT]
 > At present, the Data API feature is only available in preview, if the soft-launch option *DataAPI* is enabled.
 For more information, see [Getting started with the Data Sources module](xref:Data_Sources_Setup).

-#### 15 March 2024 - New Feature - DataAPI 1.1.1 - Use Cloud Node ID and report DxM status [ID_39051]
+#### 15 March 2024 - New feature - DataAPI 1.1.1 - Cloud Node ID used to identify DxM instance and report DxM status [ID_39051]

-Use Cloud Node ID to uniquely identify each DxM instance on a cluster and report back DxM health stats for remote monitoring of cloud-connected systems.
+The Cloud Node ID is now used to uniquely identify each DxM instance in a cluster and report back DxM health stats for remote monitoring of systems connected to dataminer.services.

-The Node ID is now also used as an identifier when registering with APIGateway.
+In addition, the Node ID is now also used as an identifier when registering with APIGateway.

 #### 14 March 2024 - Enhancement - DataAPI 1.1.0 - Upgrade to .NET 8 [ID_39022]